Gratheon/website/research/index.md

 title: 🔬 Research
 hide_table_of_contents: true
 ---
 We want to be aware of recent and historical development in research that is tied to bees, observability and machine learning.
-We are open to collaboration with research and academic institutions.
-Here we track publications that are most relevant.
+We are open to collaboration with research and academic institutions (see our docs for more engineering and ML specific articles).

+Here we track research papers that are most relevant.
 An good overview is presented in this [Machine Learning and Computer Vision Techniques in Continuous Beehive Monitoring Applications A Survey](Machine%20Learning%20and%20Computer%20Vision%20Techniques%20in%20Continuous%20Beehive%20Monitoring%20Applications%20A%20Survey.md)

 ## Teams